-A nostalgic new photographic display that opens at the Benaki this week turns back the clock one century to capture a lost chapter in Athens’ eventful history.
+A nostalgic new photographic display at the Benaki with images from the archives of the French School turns back the clock one century to capture a lost chapter in Athens’ eventful history.

-The material comes from the French military archives, and is comprised of photographs taken by two French soldiers turned photographers, who both served with the French expeditionary force (Armée d’Orient), originally based in Thessaloniki during the First World War.
+The exhibition, organized by the French School with the Benaki Museum, is comprised of photographs taken by two French soldiers turned photographers, who both served with the French expeditionary force (Armée d’Orient), originally based in Thessaloniki during the First World War.

 Experience “Athens 1917: Through the Eyes of the Army of the East” at the Benaki Museum, Pireos Annexe, Piraeus 138, from September 15 until November 12.
 Tickets are €7, www.benaki.gr